raspberrypilearning/cats/en/step_2.md

 set pen size to (5)
 ```

-You can select a colour by clicking on the colour block to get the pipette cursor, followed by clicking on the colour you want on the stage.
+To select a colour, click on the colour square in the `set pen color`{:class="blockpen"} block to make your mouse cursor turn into a pipette, and then click on the correct colour on the Stage.

 --- /task ---